openstack/neutron-lib/doc/source/contributor/callbacks.rst

   > Subscribed
   > Notifying...
+  > Prepared data for entities
-  > callbackhighpriority called by trigger: <function do_notify at 0x7f2a5d663410>
+  > Callback1 called by trigger:  <function do_notify at 0x7f73166ae620>
-  > payload: <neutron_lib._callbacks.events.EventPayload object at 0x7ff9ed253510>
+  > payload:  <neutron_lib.callbacks.events.EventPayload object at 0x7f731bc8fb70>
-  > Callback2 called by trigger:  <function do_notify at 0x7f2a5d663410>
+  > Callback2 called by trigger:  <function do_notify at 0x7f73166ae620>
-  > payload: <neutron_lib._callbacks.events.EventPayload object at 0x7ff9ed253510>
-  > Callback1 called by trigger:  <function do_notify at 0x7f2a5d663410>
-  > payload: <neutron_lib._callbacks.events.EventPayload object at 0x7ff9ed253510>
+  > payload:  <neutron_lib.callbacks.events.EventPayload object at 0x7f731bc8fb70>

 Thanks to the intermediary existence throughout the life of the system, A, B, C and D are flexible to evolve their internals, dynamics, and lifecycles.